Vallnord-Pal snow report:

 clear

-Mid station 1900m
+Mid station 7087ft

-Notes on the Vallnord-Pal Snow Report
+Notes on the Pal Snow Report

 If you see a report of powder or fresh snow conditions several days after snow last fell, there is usually a good reason.
 At crowded ski resorts, off-piste new snow will be tracked out within hours of a fresh fall but wherever crowds are light in relation to the accessible terrain, it will be possible to stay fresh much later, perhaps several days later.
 Alternatively, strong winds sometimes redistribute powder snow enough to cover old tracks, or it may simply be that the ski area was not fully open for some period after the snow fell, so fresh snow that fell a while ago has remained un-tracked until this report.

 Many skiers enjoy moguls and fast icy pistes but for off-piste skiers and free-ride snowboarders, fresh snow starts to deteriorate from the moment it settles.
 Wind, rain and periods of above-freezing temperature are the primary cause of the evolution from fresh powder to windslab, ice or slush.
 High altitude slopes that are shaded from the sun and sheltered from the wind preserve powder stashes longer after fresh snowfall.
-If the snow report mentions pockets of powder at Vallnord-Pal, study the Vallnord-Pal piste map in relation to the wind direction to determine the most likely locations.
+If the snow report mentions pockets of powder at Pal, study the Pal piste map in relation to the wind direction to determine the most likely locations.

-We stress the importance of checking the date on the Vallnord-Pal snow report particularly around weekends.
-For example, the snow report for Vallnord-Pal on Friday may indicate powder after recent snowfall but following a sunny and busy weekend, when the locals hit the mountains en masse, the ski conditions (at any resort) can deteriorate rapidly and late arrivals may see very different ski conditions.
+We stress the importance of checking the date on the Pal snow report particularly around weekends.
+For example, the snow report for Pal on Friday may indicate powder after recent snowfall but following a sunny and busy weekend, when the locals hit the mountains en masse, the ski conditions (at any resort) can deteriorate rapidly and late arrivals may see very different ski conditions.
 Of course some people look for deteriorating conditions in the snow report for the likely development of mogul fields but for powder lovers and particularly snowboarders this can mean tracked out off-piste snow.
 Of course, this doesn’t always happen quickly after fresh snowfall particularly at quiet North facing resorts at high altitude where genuine powder stashes may be found days or even weeks later.
-It is worth checking the piste map for Vallnord-Pal (found in menu above) for the location of favourable slopes that may be described in the "Vallnord-Pal Snow Conditions" part of the snow report.
-In addition to checking the Vallnord-Pal snow report we recommend that you check the snow forecasts found in the menu at the top of the page along with our ski resort guide.
+It is worth checking the piste map for Pal (found in menu above) for the location of favourable slopes that may be described in the "Pal Snow Conditions" part of the snow report.
+In addition to checking the Pal snow report we recommend that you check the snow forecasts found in the menu at the top of the page along with our ski resort guide.